dy1io/hassio-addons/ngrok/DOCS.md

 1. Add the Github repo to your Hass.io: <https://github.com/dy1io/hassio-addons>
 2. Install the addon
+3. Create an ngrok account and copy your auth key.
-3. Configure the options in the addon (see descriptions for each option below).
+4. Configure the options in the addon (see descriptions for each option below).
-4. Add this addon to your `trusted_proxies` list in `configuration.yaml`.
+5. Add this addon to your `trusted_proxies` list in `configuration.yaml`.

     ```yaml
       http: